 Switzer Library is home to The Georgia Room, a local history and genealogical collection of over 15,000 items.

-The library will undergo renovations in 2019 which will create adult and teen makerspaces, a dedicated teen space, a family computer room, a new children's programming room, and an outdoor plaza with garden area.
-The renovated library will boast a larger Georgia Room and will house the Windy Hill Library, a library serving those with special needs.
+The library underwent renovations in 2019 which created adult and teen makerspaces, a dedicated teen space, a family computer room, a new children's programming room, and an outdoor plaza with garden area.
+The renovated library boasts a larger Georgia Room and houses the Windy Hill Library, a library serving those with special needs.
 The library reopened on June 1, 2021.